Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

   ![Screenshot showing validated cluster resource in Azure portal](./validated_cluster_resource.png)

 - Click through to submit the deployment.
 The cluster may take some time to deploy.
-If you navigate elsewhere in the Azure Portal, you can return monitor progress on the Deployments tab of the cluster resource.
+If you navigate elsewhere in the Azure Portal, you can return to monitor progress on the _Deployments_ tab of the cluster resource.
 Click Refresh to get the latest status on deployment.

   ![Screenshot showing progress of deploying cluster](./cluster_deployment_progress.png)

 #### Deployment complete

 - Once the HCIBox cluster is deployed it's time to start exploring various HCIBox features.
-Head on to the [Using HCIBox](/azure_stack_hcibox/using_hcibox) guide for next steps.
+Head on to the [Using HCIBox](/azure_stack_hcibox/using_hcibox) guide for the next steps.

   ![screenshot showing deployed cluster](./placeholder.png)